Topic: Postsecondary Education and Employment

-This research study focuses on examining the roles that student employment plays in predicting students' college success.
-This project uses the same data as Project 3 (Ohio).
+In this study, researchers focus on examining the roles that student employment plays in predicting students' college success.
+In this project, researchers use the same data as in Project 3 (Ohio).
 The research team will first provide a descriptive analysis of how extensive employment while studying is among Ohio students.
 In the second part of the analysis, the research team will attempt to identify the effects of such employment on subsequent college success.
 Additionally, researchers are interested in determining whether concurrent employment undermines students' success in college.

-Project 11: One-Stop Career Centers (Michelle Van Noy–CCRC)
+Project 10: One-Stop Career Centers in North Carolina (Michelle Van Noy—Rutgers University)

-In this 4-year analysis of data from North Carolina, the researchers will examine the effectiveness of One-Stop Career Centers located on community college campuses in North Carolina in securing employment for students.
-The researchers will also explore the effect of the One-Stop Career Centers on students' career choice.
+In this analysis of data from North Carolina researchers will examine the effectiveness of One-Stop Career Centers located on community college campuses in North Carolina in securing employment for students.
+The research team will also explore the effect of the One-Stop Career Centers on students' career choice.
 In addition, they will explore both whether this type of institutional arrangement facilitates better education and labor market outcomes and whether such effects have differential effects based on factors such as socioeconomic status and gender.